 Simplify the onboarding process by providing a guided tour of the office and facilitating introductions to your new hire’s new colleagues.
 Since they’ll be spending most weekdays in this workspace, encouraging familiarity with the space and relationship-building with colleagues is an ideal first step.

-When done properly, the orientation process helps employees smoothly adjust to their new work environments.
+When done properly, the orientation process helps employees adjust to their new work environments.
 Make sure not to overlook even the smallest details.
-Meeting colleagues, getting the scoop on company culture and values, and learning company policies and how things are structured, will help new hires feel at home in your organization.
+Meeting colleagues, learning about company culture and values, and understanding company policies and organizational structure will help new hires feel at home in your organization.

 Sometimes, the best resource isn’t a computer or an app, but a person.
-Consider assigning a mentor or onboarding buddy to help answer questions, provide ongoing support, and address concerns that may pop up throughout the process.
+Consider assigning a mentor or onboarding buddy to help answer questions, provide ongoing support, and address any concerns that may arise throughout the process.

 Related Resources: